numra-saeed/webhooks/README.md

 ## Description

 This is the repository URl which includes all the changes: https://github.com/numra-saeed/webhooks.
-I have created a Pull Request so that you can clearly see the changes and response of github action.
-Here is a URl of PR:.
-If you want, feel free to merge the PR in main branch.
+I have also integrated the github actions for checking the build and tests.
+For exmaple the latest job run is here: https://github.com/numra-saeed/webhooks/actions/runs/17279478145/job/49044468539?pr=1.
+Whenever you will create a new PR all the tests and build are automatically run via github actions.

 I have used NestJS for the implementation.
 The project is divided into two modules: payment-webhooks and shared/event-queue.
 The controller & services files are in their respective modules.
 The validation of input field are added using class-validator library